Leadership Accreditation Pathway

 Options for Supervision now include Group Supervision

-- Formal leadership training: Approved BSANZ Balint Group Workshops and/or BSANZ Balint Group workshops and International workshops online or face-to-face, e.g. Balint Federation (IBF) or American Balint Society (ABS) leadership workshops, subject to prior Accreditation Committee approval.
+- Formal leadership training: Approved BSANZ Balint Group Workshops and/or BSANZ Balint Group workshops and International workshops online or face-to-face, e.g. Balint Federation (IBF) or American Balint Society (ABS) leadership workshops, subject to prior Training Committee approval.
 See notes below.

 Desirable experience during training